ofhouse/babel-plugin-ng-hot-reload/README.md

 For an example check out the [Webpack / TypeScript example](./examples/typescript-webpack/).

+### Lazy-loading with `oclazyload`

+This plugin also works with the lazy-loading library [ocLazyLoad](https://oclazyload.readme.io/).

+For an example check out the [Webpack / TypeScript example](./examples/typescript-webpack/).

 ### Known issues with parcel

 Since this plugin only requires babel, you can use every build tool which supports hot-module-replacement.<br />